 *Note: The University of Minnesota’s Weisman Art Museum (WAM) is temporarily closing its galleries and in-person shopping at the WAM Shop to allow for maintenance inside the building over the summer.
-The museum will be CLOSED TO THE PUBLIC BEGINNING MONDAY, MAY 17, with plans to reopen in fall 2021, upon completion of scheduled maintenance.
+The museum is currently closed to the public, with plans to reopen in fall 2021, upon completion of scheduled maintenance.

 2. See What Mother Nature Has to Offer

 The Surly Brewing complex is a beer lover’s paradise.
 Belly up to the bar to try over 32 rotating beers, get a free tour of the beer-making process, head upstairs for some specialty pizza and then claim a spot on the massive patio to soak it all in.
-Surly is a short walk away from many of the University's arena and stadiums, making it the perfect place for your group to gather before AND after the game.
+Nearby, is a whiskey distillery that hosts one of the top whiskey makers in the world.
+Selling both American and Irish whiskeys, O'Shaughnessy Distilling Co. is a one-of-a-kind experience.
+Enjoy your glass of whiskey in comfort and class in their lounge-type environment.
+Both Surly and O'Shaughnessy are a short walk away from many of the University's arena and stadiums, making them the perfect places for your group to gather before AND after the game.